Welcome to QSeer!

 Why won’t my coupon scan?

-You can usually get your coupon to scan simply by holding your iPhone over the coupon so that the complete databar is in the center of your phone display.
+You can usually get your coupon to scan simply by holding your phone over the coupon so that the complete databar is in the center of your phone display.
 If the camera does not immediately read the coupon, try holding the phone at different angles over the databar until the green rectangle zooms in on the databar.

 QSeer can only interpret the new databar, which is called the GS1 databar by the manufacturers.
 QSeer cannot interpret the old UPC-A barcodes that have the numbers along the bottom, so make sure you are scanning the correct barcode.
 There are a few coupons with barcodes that contain errors such as an improper length or missing information, and so they can’t scan at all.
 They probably will not scan at the grocery store either.